senges/lightshot/README.md

 **Monster-Geek :** Bash crawler seems to crawl swlowly but without getting banned.
 Python script got banned pretty fast...

+**Squ3D :** Java Crawler seems to crawl without issue, feel free to pm me if you face any problem using it.

 ## Usage

 ```bash